sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Strafe

-At 7th level, when you use the burst property with a firearm, you can create a second 10 foot cube contiguous with the primary burst area within the weaponís range.
+At 7th level, when you use the burst property with a firearm, you can create a second 10 foot cube contiguous with the primary burst area within the weapon√≠s range.
 If you do, you do not apply your favored ordnance damage to either burst area.
 For each area you create, you expend 5 pieces of ammunition.

 At 16th level, you can create a third burst area.
 Alternatively, you can reduce your favored ordnance damage to 1d12 to create two burst areas at the ammunition cost of one.

 Advanced Tactics

 Also at 7th level, you develop advanced tactics that allow you to direct the ebb and flow of battle with your gunfire.
 You learn one of the following advanced tactics, which you can use to augment the burst areas you create with firearms.
-You canít use more than one advanced tactic on your turn.
+You can√≠t use more than one advanced tactic on your turn.
 If you use Strafe to create multiple burst areas, the advanced tactic you use (if any) applies to all areas you create.

 Cover Fire

-When you use the burst property with a firearm, you can choose to exclude a number of creatures equal to your proficiency bonus from the burstís effect.
+When you use the burst property with a firearm, you can choose to exclude a number of creatures equal to your proficiency bonus from the burst√≠s effect.
 All other targets have advantage on the Dexterity saving throw they make to avoid damage from the burst.
-After the burstís effect is resolved, the creatures you excluded can use their reaction to move up to half their Speed without provoking opportunity attacks.
+After the burst√≠s effect is resolved, the creatures you excluded can use their reaction to move up to half their Speed without provoking opportunity attacks.

 Focus Fire